-On paper, getting a co-signer on a loan seems like a no-brainer: You may benefit from better rates, and both you and your co-signer could see a credit boost if you make on-time payments.
+On paper, getting a co-signer on a personal loan seems like a no-brainer: You may get better rates, and both you and your co-signer could see a credit boost if you make on-time payments.
 However, there are downsides that you and your potential co-signer should understand before you sign on the dotted line.

 What is a co-signer?